Apple iPhone SE

 The pictures are crisp, clear, and rich in detail.
 The portrait is surprisingly good and many of the photos are very well exposed.
 The video can support up to 4k in 60/30/24fps and 1080p at up to 240fps, supported by optical image stabilization and stereo sound recording.
 The selfie is a 7 mp shooter, with HDR, Panorama, and Face Detection.
 It can shoot 1080p video up to 30fps with gyro assisted image stabilization – product official website.

-The iPhone SE comes with a rather small 1821 Li-ion on removable battery.
+The iPhone SE comes with a rather small 1821 Li-ion on a removable battery.
 Coupled with the very fast processor, this battery is not optimized for long day use.
 The possibility of running out of juice is very probable, and that’s where the 18W fast charging capability, with the right brick, comes into play, able to charge up to 50% in 30 mins.
 Also, we have Qi-certified wireless charging.
 It’s a blow to go back to smaller batteries, the iOS battery management will certainly extend the range for a little while longer especially when it’s in idle mode – see SE 2020 256 GB.

 If there a department where the Apple SE 2020 truly shines, it is the OS.
 It comes with IOS 13 which has very tight integration with Apple products and services, making one of the best optimized OS in the industry.
 The phone has better app support and updates are almost guaranteed for the life of the device.
 It doesn’t have an app drawer and notifications aren’t grouped either.
 So in actual use, it will always take a few extra steps to access things like settings as shortcuts aren’t the focus of this OS.
 However, there is no 3rd party bloatware, making the ecosystem rich and virus free.

-All dynamics considered, the Apple iPhone SE is the true king by its own right.
+All dynamics considered, the Apple iPhone SE is the true king in its own right.
 You do get AMOLED or a decent battery, but the Bionic A13 makes up for everything.
 So better performance, great camera, and very intuitive iOS with great support and integration.
-That is in addition to a smaller phone factor and a bowl of cheaper introductory rice as compared to the rest of the 2020 Apple flagships.
+That is in addition to a smaller phone factor and a bowl of cheaper introductory price as compared to the rest of the 2020 Apple flagships.
 Is it worth it?
 The debate is truly one based on opinion.

-More Apple phones in Kenya by following this link.
+More Apple phones in Kenya by following.